bruj0/docker_ipv6_securely/README.md

 ![Bridges](images/bridges.png)
 ## Firewall (pfSense)
-We will need an out of band Firewall to be able to whitelist open ports and for this we are going to use pfSense.
+We will need an out of band Firewall to be able to whitelist open ports and for this, we are going to use pfSense.

 More information here: https://docs.netgate.com/pfsense/en/latest/virtualization/virtualizing-pfsense-with-proxmox.html